Ralza M. Manly: Career

 For four years beginning in 1848, he was principal of a grammar school in Randolph, Vermont, before leaving to become president of Northfield Academy, a post he held from 1853 to 1854.
 From 1853 to 1857 Manly was also the editor of the Christian Messenger.
 In 1857 Manly was ordained as a minister in the Methodist Episcopal Church; he was a deacon by 1862 and an elder in 1864.

 He taught natural science and Latin at the Newbury Seminary in 1857 followed by two years as the principal of the Troy Conference Academy and two years as the principal of the New Hampshire Conference Seminary, ending in 1862.
 Manly was a chaplain during the American Civil War with the 16th New Hampshire Infantry Regiment from October 1862 to 1863.
-On January 10, 1864 became chaplain of the 1st United States Colored Cavalry.
+On January 10, 1864, he became chaplain of the 1st United States Colored Cavalry Regiment.
 Manly was stationed with the 1st in Fort Monroe and created schools for soldiers who were illiterate.

 Upon the war's end in 1865, Manly was assigned to the Freedmen's Bureau in June 1865 and made Virginia's assistant superintendent of education.
-He settled in Richmond, Virginia, and replaced W. H. Woobury as superintendent of the Freedmen's Bureau schools in Virginia after several months a post he held until January 1869 and again from May 1 to August 15, 1870, at which point the Bureau stopped its operations in Virginia.
+He settled in Richmond, Virginia, and replaced W. H. Woobury as superintendent of the Freedmen's Bureau schools in Virginia after several months, a post he held until January 1869 and again from May 1 to August 15, 1870, at which point the Bureau stopped its operations in Virginia.
 Manly oversaw a vast increase in the state's school system during his tenure.
 In 1868 and 1869 Manly used his position to attempt to influence elections, through funding and assignments of teachers, in favor of Henry H. Wells and similar moderate Republicans, but was unsuccessful in the latter year.
 As superintendent he also opposed school integration, arguing that white people would refuse to attend integrated schools.